temporalio/helm-charts/README.md

 helm install --repo https://go.temporal.io/helm-charts -f values/values.cassandra.yaml temporaltest temporal --timeout 900s
 ```

 Note that Temporal cannot run without setting up a store for Visibility, and Cassandra is not a supported database for Visibility.
-We recommend using Elasticsearch in this case (see below how to setup).
+We recommend using Elasticsearch in this case.

 ### Enable Archival

 By default archival is disabled.
-You can enable it by picking one of the three provider options:
+You can enable it with one of the three provider options:

 * File Store, values file `values/values.archival.filestore.yaml`
 * S3, values file `values/values.archival.s3.yaml`